 Before leaving office, however, Michael Howard appointed me to be Shadow Northern Ireland Minister.
 I had taken a deep interest in the affairs of the Province for many years, as I said earlier, and I enjoyed my work in this department.
-I was to hold this position until the 2010 election, working for the last two years with Owen Paterson, who is a substantial politician.
+I was to hold this position until the 2010 election.

 At the 2010 election, of course, we didn’t manage to win an outright victory.
 Following boundary changes and a few other differences, I won my seat with a majority of around 6,300.
 The coalition was formed and I went to the backbenches.

-I then stood for election as Chairman of the Northern Ireland Affairs Select Committee, and was elected unopposed.
+I then stood for election as Chairman of the Northern Ireland Affairs Select Committee, and was twice elected unopposed.
 I later became co-Chairman of the British Irish Parliamentary Assembly, which includes politicians from the UK, Ireland, the Isle of Man, Guernsey and Jersey, as well as members of the Scottish Parliament and Welsh and Northern Ireland Assemblies.
 I also became Joint Chairman of the All Party Parliamentary Group on Racing & Bloodstock and continued my work as Chairman of the All Party Parliamentary Group on Ethiopia and Djibouti, and co-Chairman of the All Party Parliamentary Group on Engineering.
 In addition to this, I am Chairman of an outside body called the Westminster Africa Business Group, which has as its membership people who do a great deal of business in Africa.